Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/radicalisations.md

 #### Rolling

-Räd Borg uses the same table as Mörk Borg, but all four scores are rolled with 4d6 drop the lowest dice.
+Räd Borg uses the same table as Mörk Borg, but all four scores are rolled with 4d6 drop lowest.

 Roll 4d6, drop the lowest, and use the table to generate an ability score.
 Do this four times
 - 1-4: -3